failed-gymnast/WHI_Presentation/README.md

-# WHI_Presentation
+# World Happiness Index Presentation

 This is an example of a slide deck I created as part of a project for a Data Analysis course in Spring 2023.
-The assignment asked us to collect data and ...
+The assignment asked us to collect and analyze data to produce two visuals.

-My project looks at the relationship between X and Y. I gathered data from XYZ source.
+My project looks at the relationship between happiness scores and levels of social support as well as freedom scores and perceived levels of government corruption.
+I gathered data from Kaggle where it had originally been pulled from the Sustainable Development Solutions Network's publication on world happiness rankings.
 I did XYZ to clean it.

 Files for the project:
 - 'data.csv' replication data